Leaflet Distribution N22

 As the name suggest there is a large number of green spaces in Wood Green and the surrounding areas.
 Alexandra Park, Woodside Park and the White Hart Lane Recreation Ground are the largest green areas here.

-N22 has many green spaces right on it’s border as well.
+There are many green spaces right on the postcode’s border as well.
 Duckett’s Common, Downhills Park, Lordship Recreation Ground, Tottenham Sports Ground, Albert Road Recreation Ground and Muswell Hill Golf Club are all situated in other postcodes but are right on the border of N22 and as such are very easily accessible to the residents here.
+N22 is framed by Lyndhurst Road in the north and Westbury Avenue in the southeast.

 Character